 Other ways to bring in easy cash

 Aside from selling personal items, you can also consider additional income methods like part-time jobs (aka “side hustles”).
 A few of the popular side income options that I’ve heard from people as a financial coach are:

 - Drive with Uber.
 How much you can make depends on where you live and how busy the area is, but almost everywhere you can make at least a few hundred dollars per week driving people around.
-Of course you need a car to do this, but most of us do have something to drive.
+Of course, you need a car to do this, but most of us do have something to drive.

 - Deliver pizzas.
 Sure, it may not be fancy but it is a great way to get extra income.
-Besides the normal pay you can also make quite a lot of money in tips.
-I know people who have easily added another $1,000 each month to their income by delivering pizzas a couple nights per week.
+Besides the normal pay, you can also make quite a lot of money in tips.
+I know people who have easily added another $1,000 each month to their income by delivering pizzas a couple of nights per week.

 - Part-time shifts.
 There are plenty of places that remain open well into the evening that can offer opportunities for part-time work.
 One option specifically that someone recently told me about was UPS.
 Yes, the big brown trucks.
 Apparently they hire people to come in for a few hours in the evenings to help sort boxes and load/organize trucks.
 It sounds like they probably pay pretty well also.

 Remember, these extra income efforts are only short term – they’re to help jump-start or accelerate your financial fitness program.
 Putting in work early allows you to have huge results later!

 Peace of mind

 Taking these steps and accepting short-term sacrifices can really help you experience peace of mind about your finances.
 For many people building up the emergency fund doesn’t take nearly as long as they expect at first – especially if you combine a few of the options above to help move along the progress.

 Here’s a little musical inspiration for you – “I Need A Dollar”.